Ben Affleck And Jennifer Garner Are Reportedly ‘Getting Along Better Than Ever’

 Ben Affleck and Jennifer Garner, who share daughters Violet, 11, and Seraphina, 8, and son Samuel, 4, allegedly resurrected their romance while visiting the cold slopes of Montana for the holidays.

 Following their shocking split in 2015, Ben Affleck and Jennifer Garner released a joint statement to press, confirming their plans for divorce.
-However, in the nearly 2 years since, they have yet to officially end their marriage.
+However, in the nearly two years since, they have yet to officially end their marriage.

 “After much thought and careful consideration, we have made the difficult decision to divorce,” the couple told People Magazine in their joint statement.
 “We go forward with love and friendship for one another and a commitment to co-parenting our children whose privacy we ask to be respected during this difficult time.
 This will be our only comment on this private, family matter.
 Thank you for understanding.”